syspack/paks/docs/README.md

  - provide those container bases too
  - provide a paks container that can easily pull from the cache so it's ready to go!
  - from @alecbcs - add "trusted" packages repo (tested, signed, etc.)
+ - Question: should we have a definitive prefix / label for a package or can we query based on content type?

 ## Old Brainstorming